BAJAJ FINSERV DIRECT LIMITED

 Who Assigns Business Credit Scores in India?

-Business credit scores and reports in India are provided by RBI-approved credit bureaus such as:
+Business credit scores and reports in India are issued by RBI‑approved credit bureaus, which collect credit data from banks, NBFCs, and other financial institutions.
+The primary bureaus providing business credit information include:

 • TransUnion CIBIL